bmcano/homework-assignments/README.md

 # Homework-Assignments

 Homework assignments from programming courses at the University of Iowa.
+This may include some other assignments as well like labs or in class work.

 Classes:
  - ENGR:1300 - Introduction to Engineering Computing (Fall 2020)